GRADE 4 LESSON 2

 To the Prime Minister’s surprise, the king told him to forget the matter, and this made him even angrier.
 He summoned Bahá’u’lláh to his presence and tried to discredit His good name.
 He accused Bahá’u’lláh of plotting against him.
 And what was the evidence he gave for this plot?
 All he could say was that Bahá’u’lláh welcomed too many guests to His home, and this had to be a sign that He was making some plan against him.
 Not even he, the Prime Minister, received as many guests as did Bahá’u’lláh.
 “Gracious God!”
 Bahá’u’lláh responded.
 “Is the man who, out of the abundance of his heart, shares his bread with his fellow-men, to be accused of harboring criminal intentions?”
 The Prime Minister made no reply.
 He had no argument and everyone could see that Bahá’u’lláh was innocent.
 Those who knew about this matter marveled at how miraculously He had emerged safely from such a dangerous situation.
 Surely it was Divine protection, they thought, that ensured His safety time after time.
 And we know, of course, that nothing could happen to Bahá’u’lláh if it was not ordained by God Himself.

-7. As a young man, Bahá’u’lláh chose to devote His energies to the care of the poor and the defense of the weak.
+- As a young man, Bahá’u’lláh chose to devote His energies to the care of the poor and the defence of the weak.

 Dream Of The Fish